VVoruganti/archived-blog/pages/garden.md

 How is technology being leveraged to help with climate change.
-I've seen a lot of different projects around tokenizing carbon credits, carbon sink technology, advocacy, but want to get more of an understanding of the landscape and the current impact it is having.
+I've seen a lot of different projects around tokenizing carbon credits, carbon sink technology, advocacy, but want to get more of an understanding of the landscape, and the current impact it is having.

 Some links I'm looking at

-- [Climatebase](https://climatebase.org/) - list of companies and jobs in the climate space
+- [Climatebase](https://climatebase.org/) — list of companies and jobs in the climate space
-- [Crypto Climate Accord](https://cryptoclimate.org/accord/) - A sorta manifesto about how web3 companies can help with the climate crisis
+- [Crypto Climate Accord](https://cryptoclimate.org/accord/) — A sorta manifesto about how web3 companies can help with the climate crisis
-- [Climate Collective](https://climatecollective.org/) - Another (rival?) group of web3 organizations trying to help curtail the climate crisis.
+- [Climate Collective](https://climatecollective.org/) — Another (rival?) group of web3 organizations trying to help curtail the climate crisis.